gdennie/nomicon/src/borrow-splitting.md

 completely incompatible with this API, as it would produce multiple mutable references to the same object!

-However it actually *does* work, exactly because iterators are one-shot objects.
+However, it actually *does* work precisely because iterators are one-shot objects.
 Everything an IterMut yields will be yielded at most once, so we don't actually ever yield multiple mutable references to the same piece of data.